 - advice on the development of new legislation, preparing instructions for bills to be drafted by Parliamentary counsel and assisting in the handling of bills in Parliament

 - advice on legal policy and practice

 The department is also responsible for collecting, managing and disposing of bona vacantia (ownerless property and other assets) in England, Wales and Northern Ireland.

-In addition the Treasury Solicitor acts as head of profession for the wider Government Legal Service, which includes a number of government legal teams outside GLD.
+In addition the Treasury Solicitor acts as head of profession for the wider Government Legal Profession, which includes a number of government legal teams outside GLD.